dinakarmeda/nimbus-core/nimbus-ui/nimbusui/README.md

 Have the backend web project running on "http://localhost:8080"

 The default login page will be shown.
-Login as "swetha/swetha".

 ## Development server